ovh/php-ovh/examples/hosting-getCapabilities/api_get_hosting_capacities.md

 Be warn, this token is only validated for this script and for hosting called **my_domain**.
 Please replace **my_domain** by your web hosting reference!
 If you need a more generic token, you had to change right field.

-- Create php file to get capabilities in the folder
+- Create php file to get capabilities in the folder.
+You can download [this file](https://github.com/ovh/php-ovh/blob/master/examples/hosting-getCapabilities/apiv6.php)

 ```php
 <?php